Settling the Robust Learnability of Mixtures of Gaussians: Introduction

 Ultimately we derive a symbolic identity

-where $m$ is only a function of $k$, the $h_i(X)$'s are the Hermite polynomials for the true mixture we would like to learn and the $\widetilde{h_i}$'s are Hermite polynomials for the hypothetical mixture, i.e. the mixture with means $\widetilde{\mu_i}$ and covariances $I + \widetilde{\Sigma_i}$.
-The coefficients of the $\widetilde{h_i}$ are explicit polynomials in the indeterminates.
+where $m$ is a function of $k$.
+In the above, the $h_i(X)$'s are the expectations of the multivariate Hermite polynomials for the true mixture $\mcl{M}$ and the $\widetilde{h_i}$'s are the expectations of the multivariate Hermite polynomials for the hypothetical mixture $\wt{\mcl{M}}$.
+A more detailed explanation of Hermite polynomials is given in Section \ref{sec:gen-functions} but for now we may simply think of them as modified moments.
+The reason that we use Hermite polynomials instead of standard moments is that they can be robustly estimated without losing dimension-dependent factors (see e.g. \cite{kane2020robust}).

+The above identity (when combined with a few others of a similar form) allows us to deduce robust identifiability.
+Roughly, this is because if we have a mixture $\wt{\mcl{M}}$ with means $\widetilde{\mu_i}$ and covariances $I + \widetilde{\Sigma_i}$ that don't match those of $\mcl{M}$, then the LHS of (\ref{eq:intro}) will be bounded away from $0$, implying that some term on the RHS must also be bounded away from $0$.
+This means that there must be some $i \leq m = O_k(1)$ such that $h_i(X)$ and $\wt{h_i(X)}$ are substantially different \--- i.e. there is some test function that is a low-degree multivariate Hermite polynomial that distinguishes the two mixtures.

+Robust identifiability alone does not give us a polynomial time learning algorithm.
+However, it turns out that we can use SOS to obtain a polynomial time learning algorithm from the argument for robust identifiability i.e. we essentially get the learning algorithm ``for free".
+The key point is that the $h_i(X)$ can be estimated using our samples and the coefficients of the $\widetilde{h_i}$ are explicit polynomials in the indeterminates that we can write down.
 Also the $P_i$'s are polynomials in {\em everything}: the unknown parameters, the indeterminates and the formal variables (except for $y$).
-To set up an SOS system, we obtain robust estimates $\overline{h_i}$ for the true Hermite polynomials that we can compute from existing techniques in the literature.
-We then enforce that the Hermite polynomials of the hypothetical mixture are close to these robust estimates where closeness is defined in terms of the distance between their coefficient vectors.
+To set up an SOS system, we obtain robust estimates $\overline{h_i}$ for the expectations of the Hermite polynomials $h_i(X)$ for the true mixture that we can compute from existing techniques in the literature.
+We then enforce that the expectations of the Hermite polynomials for the hypothetical mixture $\widetilde{h_i}(X)$ are close to these robust estimates where closeness is defined in terms of the distance between their coefficient vectors.